pulumi/docs/content/docs/reference/pkg/opsgenie/alertpolicy.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#alertpolicyresponder">List&lt;Alert<wbr>Policy<wbr>Responder<wbr>Args&gt;</a></span>
     </dt>
     <dd>{{% md %}}Responders to add to the alerts original responders value as a list of teams, users or the reserved word none or all.
-If ignoreOriginalResponders field is set to true, this will replace the original responders.
-The possible values for responders are: user, team.
+If `ignore_original_responders` field is set to `true`, this will replace the original responders.
+The possible values for responders are: `user`, `team`.
 This is a block, structure is documented below.
 {{% /md %}}</dd><dt class="property-optional"
             title="Optional">
         <span id="source_csharp">